Goto

-Continuations
+Language support

-A continuation is similar to a GOTO in that it transfers control from an arbitrary point in the program to a previously marked point.
-A continuation is more flexible than GOTO in those languages that support it, because it can transfer control out of the current function, something that a GOTO cannot do in most structured programming languages.
-In those language implementations that maintain stack frames for storage of local variables and function arguments, executing a continuation involves adjusting the program's call stack in addition to a jump.
-The longjmp function of the C programming language is an example of an escape continuation that may be used to escape the current context to a surrounding one.
-The Common Lisp GO operator also has this stack unwinding property, despite the construct being lexically scoped, as the label to be jumped to can be referenced from a closure.
+Support of goto varies by language.
+Languages designed long ago tend to have unrestricted support and newer languages tend to have restricted or no support.
+For example, C does not permit a jump to a label in a different function.

-In Scheme, continuations can even move control from an outer context to an inner one if desired.
-This almost limitless control over what code is executed next makes complex control structures such as coroutines and cooperative multitasking relatively easy to write.
+C# and Visual Basic .NET both support goto.
+However, they do not allow jumping to a label outside of the containing scope, and respects object disposal and finally constructs, making it significantly less powerful and less dangerous than goto in other languages.
+They also make case and default keywords labels, whose scope is the enclosing switch statement. goto case or goto default is used as an replacement for implicit fallthrough, which is not allowed.

-Message passing
+Many languages lack goto semantics.
+Java, has a reserved word goto but it is not usable, although compiled .class files generate goto and label statements.
+Python does not support goto, although there are several joke modules that provide it.
+PHP did not support goto until version 5.3.

-In non-procedural paradigms, goto is less relevant or completely absent.
-One of the main alternatives is message passing, which is of particular importance in concurrent computing, interprocess communication, and object oriented programming.
-In these cases, the individual components do not have arbitrary transfer of control, but the overall control may be scheduled in complex ways, such as via preemption.
-The influential languages Simula and Smalltalk were among the first to introduce the concepts of messages and objects.
-By encapsulating state data, object-oriented programming reduced software complexity to interactions (messages) between objects.
+PL/I has a goto statement that unwinds the stack for an out-of-block transfer and does not permit a transfer into a block.

-Variations
+Most languages that have a goto-semantics statement use the keyword goto, but other syntax is used; particularly in older languages.
+For example, MAD uses TRANSFER TO, and APL uses a right-pointing arrow, →.

-There are a number of different language constructs under the class of goto statements.
+Functional programming languages such as Scheme generally do not have goto; instead using continuations.

-and
+Computed and assigned

-In Fortran, a computed GOTO jumps to one of several labels in a list, based on the value of an expression.
+In Fortran, a computed goto jumps to one of several labels in a list, based on the value of an expression.
 An example is goto (20,30,40) i.
-The equivalent construct in C is the switch statement and in newer Fortran a CASE statement is the recommend syntactical alternative.
+The equivalent construct in C is the switch statement, and in newer Fortran a SELECT CASE construct is the recommended syntactical alternative.
 BASIC had a 'On GoTo' statement that achieved the same goal, but in Visual Basic this construct is no longer supported.

 In versions prior to Fortran 95, Fortran also had an assigned goto variant that transfers control to a statement label (line number) which is stored in (assigned to) an integer variable.
-Jumping to an integer variable that had not been ASSIGNed to was unfortunately possible, and was a major source of bugs involving assigned gotos.
+Jumping to an integer variable that had not been ASSIGNed to was unfortunately possible, and was a major source of bugs involving assigned goto statments.
 The Fortran assign statement only allows a constant (existing) line number to be assigned to the integer variable.
-However, it was possible to accidentally treat this variable as an integer thereafter, for example increment it, resulting in unspecified behavior at goto time.
+However, some compilers allowed accidentally treating this variable as an integer thereafter, for example increment it, resulting in unspecified behavior at goto time.
 The following code demonstrates the behavior of the goto i when line i is unspecified: